burrowers/garble/README.md

 * Replace as many useful identifiers as possible with short base64 hashes
 * Replace package paths with short base64 hashes
+* Replace filenames and position information with short base64 hashes
 * Remove all [build](https://go.dev/pkg/runtime/#Version) and [module](https://go.dev/pkg/runtime/debug/#ReadBuildInfo) information
-* Strip filenames and shuffle position information
 * Strip debugging information and symbol tables via `-ldflags="-w -s"`
 * [Obfuscate literals](#literal-obfuscation), if the `-literals` flag is given
 * Remove [extra information](#tiny-mode), if the `-tiny` flag is given